-Note: The events to detect in the Input1 track must occur after, or at track to the record in the second track.
+The events to detect in the Input1 track must occur after, or at the same time as, the events to detect in the Input0 track.

+MaxTimeInterval (Optional) The maximum time in milliseconds from the record in the first track to the record in the second track.
 (The engine compares the timestamp values.)

-MaxTimeInterval (Optional) The maximum time in milliseconds from the record in the first